Mortal Kombat 3: Critical

 Reviewing the SNES version, the four reviewers of Electronic Gaming Monthly concurred it to be by far the best "16-bit version" of the game.
 They especially praised the challenging enemy AI, accurate graphics, and high number of special options.
 While they listed some problems with the AI and sound, GamePro had a similar reaction, concluding that "Converting a mammoth arcade game like MK 3 to the 16-bit Super NES is no easy task, and Williams has done a respectable job of keeping all the key elements intact."
 PC Gamer itself, despite the later negative opinion, gave the PC version of MK3 a review score of 89% upon the release, calling it "yet another excellent arcade experience from the king of fighting games."
 Next Generation at the time called it "one of the best fighting games ever released for the PC" and "a title you must own" for the fans of the genre, awarding it four out of five stars.
+Rating the game three out of four stars, PC Magazine said "Mortal Kombat 3 is a startlingly accurate" DOS port.
+While the "very good" graphics were not as good as on PlayStation, the magazine noted the PC version's network play for up to 12 people.
+PC concluded that "for flat-out arcade action on the PC, you'll have a hard time finding a better game".
 GamePro panned the Game Boy version in a brief review, venturing that "even portable power players will find the soft controls and eye-straining graphics unbearable."
 In 1996, GamesMaster ranked the Mega Drive version as the best game for the system.
 In the same issue, GamesMaster rated the SNES version 5th in its "The GamesMaster SNES Top 10."